What function does recombination by crossing-over have in genetic... | Channels for Pearson+

 1

-Understand the process of meiosis: Meiosis is a type of cell division that reduces the chromosome number by half, creating four haploid cells.
-It consists of two stages: meiosis I and meiosis II.
+Understand the process of meiosis: Meiosis is a type of cell division that reduces the chromosome number by half, resulting in the production of gametes (sperm and eggs).
+It consists of two consecutive divisions, meiosis I and meiosis II.

-Learn about homologous chromosomes: These are pairs of chromosomes, one from each parent, that are similar in shape, size, and genetic content.
-During meiosis I, homologous chromosomes pair up.
+Learn about homologous chromosomes: Homologous chromosomes are pairs of chromosomes, one from each parent, that are similar in shape, size, and genetic content.
+During meiosis, these chromosomes pair up.

 Explore the concept of crossing-over: Crossing-over occurs during prophase I of meiosis I, where homologous chromosomes exchange segments of DNA.
 This process is facilitated by the formation of a structure called the synaptonemal complex.